Michelle Demko is in her fourth year as head coach of the UNC Asheville women's soccer program.

 Demko played in three Olympic Festivals (1994-96), as well as being called into national team training camps in 1995, 1996 and 1997.
 Demko also owns a cap with the U.S. Women's National Team while playing against Germany in 1997.

 A native of Largo, Fla., Demko received a bachelor's degree of science-kinesiology from Maryland in 1996.
 Prior to her arrival at Maryland, she played soccer at Barry University in Miami, Fla.
 She helped lead Barry to the 1992 NCAA Division II national title as she scored in the championship match against Adelphi.

 What People Are Saying About Michelle Demko

 "Michelle Demko is one of the brightest and best female head coaches I have observed coaching.
 She is passionate about the game, cares about her players and is a fabulous role model for all.
 Student-Athletes will push themselves and each other while playing for Michelle at UNC Asheville."

 Former Head Coach at Maryland/Former United States National Team Coach

 "Michelle will do a terrific job at UNC Asheville.
-She brings incredible experience as a former professional player and during her tenure at Nebraska.
-She proved herself to be an excellent recruiter, a creative and disciplined coach, and most of all, she brings her outstanding character and passion which will become the foundation of her program at UNC Asheville.
-We will miss her at Nebraska but we are excited to follow her progress with her new program."
+She brings incredible experience as a former professional player, and during her tenure at Nebraska proved herself to be an excellent recruiter, a creative and disciplined coach.
+Most of all, she brings her outstanding character and passion, which will become the foundation of her program at UNC Asheville."

 Nebraska Head Women's Soccer Coach